laravel/docs/controllers.md

 <a name="basic-controllers"></a>
 ### Basic Controllers

-Below is an example of a basic controller class.
-Note that the controller extends the base controller class included with Laravel: `App\Http\Controllers\Controller`.
-The base class provides a few convenience methods such as the `middleware` method, which may be used to attach middleware to controller actions:
+Let's take a look at an example of a basic controller.
+Note that the controller extends the base controller class included with Laravel: `App\Http\Controllers\Controller`:

     <?php